Night Sweats (cont.)

 There are many different causes of night sweats.
 Some of the known conditions that can cause night sweats are:

-- Idiopathic hyperhidrosis: a condition in which the body chronically produces too much sweat without any identifiable medical cause.
+Idiopathic hyperhidrosis is a condition in which the body chronically produces too much sweat without any identifiable medical cause.

-- Infections: Classically,tuberculosis is the infection most notoriously associated with night sweats.
-However, bacterial infections, such as endocarditis (inflammation of the heart valves), osteomyelitis (inflammation within the bones), and abscesses all may result in night sweats.
-Night sweats are also a symptom of AIDS.
+3. Infections: Classically, tuberculosis is the infection most notoriously associated with night sweats.
+However, bacterial infections, such as those that cause endocarditis (inflammation of the heart valves), osteomyelitis (inflammation within the bones), and abscesses all may result in night sweats.
+Night sweats are also a symptom of HIV/AIDS.

-- Cancers: Night sweats are an early symptom of some cancers.
+Night sweats are an early symptom of some cancers.
 The most common type of cancer associated with night sweats is lymphoma.
+Leukemia also may cause night sweats.
 However, people who have an undiagnosed cancer frequently have other symptoms as well, such as unexplained weight loss and fevers.

 Must Read Articles Related to Night Sweats